 These changes are potentially a nightmare for the global networks of Facebook and Google, whose incomes are largely funded by the advertising model.
 Apple has around 25% of the global mobile market, so significant volumes of eyeballs are at stake.

 Transparency is great for Apple users, but is this going to be Facebook and Google’s worst nightmare?
 Not necessarily: not everyone will turn off tracking.
-If you look at what happened when iOS 13 came out with its ‘limitation of ad tracking’, it was estimated that around 80% of users stopped all background tracking by apps.
-This privacy change does have the potential to make Facebook and Google’s lives more difficult with the potential loss of revenue but it’s certainly not going to stop their dominance.
+If you look at what happened when iOS 13 came out with its ‘limitation of ad tracking’, around 80% of users stopped all background tracking by apps.
+This privacy change does have the potential to make Facebook and Google’s lives difficult with the potential loss of revenue.
+But it’s certainly not going to stop their dominance.

 The impact upon Facebook could be greater as it has no OS and app stores, unlike Apple and Google.
-We should also not forget that currently Facebook is also in the middle of an ad boycott due to privacy and scrutiny concerns.
+We should not forget that Facebook is in the middle of an ad boycott due to privacy and scrutiny concerns.

 I asked Duncan, “Do you agree with my synopsis, am I being too pessimistic?
 Will the global ad networks not even blink an eye at this change?
 Is it the nuclear bomb that many are describing, and could Facebook eventually move to a subscription model?”